MatthijsHak/MetalDock/README.md

 1. Download the latest release from the MetalDock GitHub repository.
 2. Extract the files to a folder on your computer.
 3. Install the required dependencies by running 'pip install .' from the command line
-4. MetalDock is now ready to use and can run be run by typing:
+4. MetalDock is now ready to use and can be run by typing:
 ```python
 python main.py -i input.ini
 ```